Updated June 8, 2026.

 In the high-stakes world of finance, trust is currency.
 Reputation, once tarnished, is rarely restored at face value.
-Yet history is littered with failed public relations campaigns by financial institutions that tried—and spectacularly failed—to talk their way out of scandal, mismanagement, or public rage.
+History is littered with failed public relations campaigns by financial institutions that tried — and spectacularly failed — to talk their way out of scandal, mismanagement, or public rage.

-These failures aren't just footnotes in corporate history.
-They are case studies in hubris, tone-deaf messaging, and the perils of prioritizing optics over substance.
-In a post-2008 world still reeling from financial disillusionment—and now grappling with fintech disruption, ESG accountability, and economic inequality—effective communication is no longer a luxury.
-It's a necessity.
+These failures are not just footnotes in corporate history.
+They are case studies in hubris, tone-deaf messaging, and the cost of prioritizing optics over substance.
+In a post-2008 world still working through financial disillusionment — and now contending with fintech disruption, ESG scrutiny, and AI-era retrieval — effective communication is no longer a luxury.
+It is operational infrastructure.

-This piece examines some of the most glaring failures in financial PR: what went wrong, why it mattered, and what these moments reveal about the fragile contract between finance and the public.
+This piece examines five of the most glaring failures in financial PR: what went wrong, why it mattered, and what these moments reveal about the fragile contract between finance and the public — including what they mean inside ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews, where the citation record from each crisis is now permanent.
+The cross-industry pattern is documented in Crisis PR Is Forever Now; the playbook for rebuilding from it is in Crisis PR Just Grew Two New Layers.

 Case Study 1: Goldman Sachs — "Doing God's Work" (2009)